Shingles (herpes zoster)

 What is shingles?

-Shingles is a painful blistering rash caused by reactivation of varicella, the chickenpox virus.
+Shingles is a painful blistering rash caused by reactivation of varicella zoster virus, the chickenpox virus.
 It is correctly known as herpes zoster.

-Chickenpox or varicella is the primary infection with the virus, Herpes zoster, also called ‘varicella-zoster’.
+Chickenpox or varicella is the primary infection with varicella zoster virus.
 During this widespread infection, which usually occurs in childhood, virus is seeded to nerve cells in the spinal cord, usually of nerves that supply sensation to the skin.

 The virus remains in a resting phase in these nerve cells for years before it is reactivated and grows down the nerves to the skin to produce shingles (zoster).
 This can occur in childhood but is much more common in adults, especially the elderly.